-GE approached Sub Rosa with an unexpected challenge: faced with declining market share in medical imaging, the company needed a new approach to their business that would create a catalyst for change within the marketplace, and help GE rise to a new position as innovator and market leader.
+General Electric approached us with an unexpected challenge.
+Faced with declining market share in medical imaging, the company needed a new approach to their business that would create a catalyst for change within the marketplace and help the company rise to a new position as innovator and market leader.

 In order to do this, we were tasked with an assignment to reimagine the mammography process and leverage key insights to help chart a course for GE’s future in medical imaging.

 In order to understand the challenges with the mammography process, we needed to truly immerse ourselves with the patients, doctors, technicians, and engineers who are all a part of the experience.
 Utilizing our Applied Empathy approach, we were able to create a set of research methodologies that gave us the ability to unearth powerful insights that would ultimately shift GE’s overall business trajectory.